 The Chinese normally buy the tree in pairs as they believed it will double their wealth and prosperity.

 The plant is 'engineered' to bloom and ripe during the Chinese new year season.
 But there may be a few that ripe too early for the celebration.
 It is important that you choose trees that are healthy and loaded with many semi-ripe oranges.
-You don't buy trees with fully ripe fruits that will not last for the two-week Chinese New Year celebration.
+You don't buy trees with fully ripe fruits that will not last for the two-week celebration period.
 Buy a tree that blooms gloriously over a one-month period.

 As mentioned earlier, the tree was given an overdose of fertilizer and fruit inducement hormones, so it will bear lots of fruits.
 These extra fruit weights can be too much for the tree branches.
-The tree branches and fruits will be tied neatly for support and to create a nice decorative/aesthetic look.
+Hence, they will be tied neatly for support and to create a nice decorative/aesthetic look.

-Water it daily but do not over water them.
-If the potted plant is left for a long period without water, the dryness can lead to flower bud and fruit to drop.
+Water it daily but do not overwater them.
+If the potted plant is left for a long period without water, the dryness can lead to flower buds and fruit to drop.
 They love the sun, so place them in the sunniest location within your premises.
 Or take them out for at least an hour of full 'sunlight bath'.

 For a change, try this Coconut and Tangerine Salad and Fresh Tangerine Cake as part of your Chinese New Year dishes.